 - Bottom Line

-Whim is a service that combines different public transportation methods into one place.
-With a Whim subscription and its mobile application, a user may buy public transport tickets, order taxis and rent a car or city bikes.
-Whim has different pricing models: You may be paying as you go, have a fixed priced all-inclusive subscription or something between these models.
+Whim is a service that combines different public transportation methods into a single app.
+With the Whim app, a user may buy public transport tickets, order taxis and hire a car or bike.
+Whim has different pricing plans: a user may pay as he/she goes, have a fixed priced all-inclusive subscription or something between these models.

-Whim was introduced first time in Helsinki, Finland in 2015.
-After which, Whim has expanded to Antwerpen, Birmingham and to Vienna.
-Also, they have just started cooperating with transportation officials in two major Asian cities, Tokyo and Singapore.
-The list will most likely to grow after the company has got enough experience.
+Whim was introduced first time in Helsinki in 2015.
+After which, Whim has expanded to Turku, Belgium, West Midlands, Vienna and to multiple cities in Schwitzerland.
+Whim has also started cooperating with transportation officials in Tokyo.
+Most likely, the list will get longer when the company grows.

 MaaS - the Company behind Whim

 Whim is operated by a Finnish company, MaaS Global.
 The compay is still in the growing phase.